devstream-io/devstream/docs/quickstart.md

 # Quick Start

-In this quickstart, we will do the following automatically with DevStream:
+In this quickstart, you will do the following automatically with DevStream:

-- create a GitHub repository with automatically generated code for a web application written in Golang with the [gin](https://github.com/gin-gonic/gin) framework;
+- create a GitHub repository with automatically generated code for a web application written in Golang with the [Gin](https://github.com/gin-gonic/gin) framework;
 - set up GitHub Actions workflow for the app created in the previous step.

 ---